Sean-Colaco/BinaryChat/README.md

 ## SideBar Animations

-Don't forget to check out the smooth animations on the sidebar!
+Don't forget to check out the smooth animations on the sidebar aswell as the sound effects when sending and receiving messages!

 <img src='readMeImages/BinaryChatFooterAnimations.gif'>